 The Parttime Purchase; Fulltime Exit Strategy

 By 2005 we had purchased a couple of more investment properties; still no clear plan.
-The thought was some additional retirement funds, not part of an overall exit strategy.
+The thought was to have additional retirement funds, however, not an exit strategy.

 The Awakening Read

 In 2006 I read a book that changed our investment real estate life; Real Estate Investing in Canada by Don R. Campbell.
 This book is timeless and should be one of your must-read books before you retire.

 Having a backdoor to your home is another way out and a safe escape route, both important.

 Thanks to Wayne, I knew there is life after On-Ice Hockey or your career.

 Use the skills and interests you have acquired along the way; above all, develop an exit strategy.